 Next, select who will be the owner of this Objective.
 This person will be responsible for ensuring all the underlying Key Results are on track.
 Note that Team Members can only assign OKRs to themselves.

 Finally, indicate which time period (window) this Objective will be active for.
-SugarOKR currently works on a quarterly time frame (with Q1 running on Jan 01 – Mar 31).
-This is the recommended default.
+SugarOKR currently works only in standard quarters of the year.
+Note that Q1 goes from January to March.

 Sweet tip: We highly recommend you start by creating new Objectives for the following quarter rather than creating them smack in the middle of the ongoing quarter.
 This is to give you more breathing space to plan, communicate, and make any last minute changes.
 You can see a recommended OKR planning timeline here.